heseltime/heseltime.github.io/pages/barrier-free.md

 ## Observations

 In evaluation, we generate a completion (either using greedy decoding for determinism or sampling for probing) and compute conditional perplexity on the completion, masking the prompt out of the loss.
 We also compute mean entropy and mean top-1 probability across completion steps, using next-token logits at each step.
 Interestingly, conditional perplexity for the top-performing models so far falls around ~1–1.5, which is extremely low, indicating the model is very confident and the tokens are highly predictable.
 However, low perplexity does not necessarily correlate with good output: we observe loops, repetition, filler, and a lack of valid PDF object code.
 This issue often reflects *mode collapse* or degenerate looping, where the model falls into repeating patterns (e.g., `"BT … ET BT … ET"` indefinitely).
 Such patterns are known to arise during fine-tuning, when the model learns to solve the training task narrowly but loses the ability to generalize to other forms of text.
-In this sense, low perplexity reflects predictability rather than quality—a phenomenon sometimes described as the *likelihood trap* [5].

-[5] Zhang, Y., et al. (2020). *Trading Off Diversity and Quality in Natural Language Generation*.
+In this sense, low perplexity reflects predictability rather than quality—a phenomenon sometimes described as the *likelihood trap* -- see also Zhang, Y., et al. (2020). *Trading Off Diversity and Quality in Natural Language Generation*.

 # More Testing Sets and Other Steps for this LLM Challenge